Customer Sentiment Analysis: Actionable Guide for Businesses | 2026

 In the above screenshot, Brand24's AI tool has analyzed the number of positive and negative comments on a social media site.

-4. IBM Watson
+6. IBM Watson

-IBM Watson employs advanced natural language processing (NLP) and machine learning techniques to perform sentiment analysis through its Watson Natural Language Understanding (NLU) service.
+IBM Watson employs advanced natural language processing (NLP) and machine learning techniques to perform customer sentiment analysis through its Watson Natural Language Understanding (NLU) service.
 Here's how it works.

 Data Collection: Watson NLU processes unstructured text data from various sources, such as customer reviews, social media posts, emails, and more.
 Users input this text into the Watson NLU service for analysis.